rkarpov/stockflow/README.md

 A single-page stock trading app built for users to simulate buying and selling stocks.
 A newly instantiated user holds a default balance of $5,000.00 USD.
 The user can increase their funds only by means of trading stocks.
 Stockflow is perfect for anyone who wants to practice trading stocks online before moving on to trading in crypto currency apps.
 Moreover, Stockflow was inspired by Robinhood.

 ## Technologies
 Stockflow is built using Ruby on Rails as backend, React and Redux as frontend, PostgreSQL database, and MaterialUI with CSS for styling components.
 IEX API (https://iextrading.com) fetches external real time stock data with the help of Ruby's 'rest-client' gem.
 Stockflow is deployed to Heroku.
+ReCharts libarary renders stock prices across time for comprehensive data visualization.

 Backend code is kept both modular and dry with the help of Rails Services.
 Service modules take away the burden of oversaturating rails models, controllers, and views with overly complex convoluted code.
 Service objects are congruent with object oriented programming, thereby enabling scalability as the app grows in size.